The International Trade Blog Import Procedures

 On: April 13, 2022 | By: Kari Crane | 3 min. read

 Global trade drives the world’s economy.
 If you’re an importer or exporter, a freight forwarder or a customs broker, you see this play out every day.
 And you did long before the rest of the world took notice thanks to several years filled with volatility.
 That’s why, since 1935, May has been designated World Trade Month.
 It’s a chance to recognize the important role international trade plays in the U.S. economy.
-It's also a time for people learn about getting started as exporter or expanding their existing business.
+It's also a time for people to learn about getting started as an exporter or expanding their existing business.

 In honor of World Trade Month, the World Trade Month Association publishes a calendar of events taking place during May.
 Many of these events are free and most of them give importers and exporters an opportunity to learn more about the various aspects of global trade.

 This year’s theme is “Overcoming Challenges; Unleashing Growth.”
 Outsized consumer spending in 2021 made for a booming year in international trade.
 U.S. imports and exports soared and the U.S. trade deficit hit a record high.
 But consumer demand stretched supply chains to the limit.
 Now, inflation concerns and the Russia-Ukraine war guarantee that, as we move into the next year, the challenges facing international trade aren't going anywhere.

 The History of World Trade Month

 World Trade Month, first celebrated as World Trade Week in 1927 by the Los Angeles Chamber of Commerce, began “during a time of isolationism and under the conditions prevailing during the heyday of the restrictive Smoot-Hawley Tariff Act,” wrote the chamber.